TD Ameritrade vs Plus500 Comparison

 How do TD Ameritrade and Plus500 differ in terms of minimum deposit?
 What about average spreads and funding options?

 TD Ameritrade requires a minimum deposit of $0, while Plus500 requires a minimum deposit of €100.
-From our testing we found TD Ameritrade offers spreads of 1.26 pips (August 2021), while Plus500 offers spreads of 0.6 (as of Aug 2018).
-TD Ameritrade supports Bank Wire (Deposit/Withdraw) for popular funding options, where Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that TD Ameritrade supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, TD Ameritrade or Plus500?
+Which broker offers more tradeable asset classes, TD Ameritrade or Plus500?

 Can I trade cryptocurrency with TD Ameritrade or Plus500?